NastyKid/NastyKid/README.md

 ## I'am Sherwin

 - 🤵 Aspiring to be a developer.
-- 💖 I love so many things but above of all I love automation.
+- 💖 I love so many things but above of all I love science and technology.
 - 🧠 I'm currently expanding my knowledge in Laravel, PHP, Dart, & OOP.
+- 🎯 To be a Software Engineer.

 ## 🧰 Tech stack:
 <div align="center">